wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/3-explore.md

 The request defines what parameters/data will be passed into the operation when the action invokes the operation on the API.
 When you import an Open API definition or a Postman collection, it will configure the request query, headers, and body settings.
 You can also import manually by importing from the sample.

-The following image shows an example of what the screen looks like when you\'re looking at the definition.
+The following image shows an example of what the screen looks like when you're looking at the definition.

 > [!div class="mx-imgBorder"]
 > [![Screenshot from the request query section showing the parameters that are configured.](../media/query.png)](../media/query.png#lightbox)